-In this section, "atomic" means:
+Where "atomic" means:

 - No interim results are visible to Clients.
 In particular, a pollResult or searchResult will reflect the data in a state either before or after the entire change.
-A MAP Client would never be able to tell the order of the operations within a multi-part publish reques - Changes are all-or-nothing.
+A MAP Client would never be able to tell the order of the operations within a multi-part publish request. - Changes are all-or-nothing.
 Either a change fails and leaves the data unchanged, or the change succeeds in entirety.
 This holds even in case of a failure.